Corretx/bgse-dashboard-project/README.md

-# BGSE Dashboard Project: Product Recommendation and Customer Analysis
+# Comparative Effectiveness Research

 ### Overview

-This project implements a product recommendation algorithm and carries out customer analysis using LASSO regression.

-The objectives of the project are:

-- Develop a set of product recommendation rules, based on the Apriori algorithm
-- Rank customers on the basis of their marginal contribution to revenues.
+The aim of the project is to inform health-care decisions by providing evidence on the effectiveness, benefits, and harms of different treatment options.

+In particular, the target users of the dashboard are life-science researchers who want to see the impact of different drugs to treat patients belonging to a specific therapeutic area.

-The ultimate goal is to provide information that can be used by a marketing department to develop more targeted campaigns.
+The ultimate goal is to inform health-care decisions by providing evidence on the effectiveness of different treatment options for a specific medical condition.

 ### Structure